Hunter College: Student media

 Hunter College has a campus radio station, WHCS, which once broadcast at 590AM but is now solely online.
 The Envoy is the main campus newspaper, published bi-weekly during the academic year.
 Its literary and art magazine The Olivetree Review offers opportunities for publishing student prose, poetry, drama, and art.
 Other publications include Culture Magazine (fashion and lifestyle), Hunted Hero Comics (comics and graphic stories), The Photographer's Collective (photography), Nursing Student Press (medical news and articles), Spoon University (culinary online publication), Psych News (psychology), The Wistarion (yearbook), SABOR (Spanish language and photography/now defunct), Revista De La Academia (Spanish language/now defunct), the Islamic Times (now defunct), Political Paradigm (political science/now defunct), Hakol (Jewish interest/now defunct), and Spoof (humor/now defunct).

 Past publications also include The WORD (news) and Hunter Anonymous.

 Athletics

 Hunter is a member of the National Collegiate Athletic Association (NCAA) and competes at the Division III level.

 The mascot is the Hawks.
 Hunter plays in the City University of New York Athletic Conference.

 The basketball, volleyball and wrestling teams play at the Hunter Sportsplex.

 Manhattan/Hunter College Science High School

-As a partnership with the New York City Department of Education, the Manhattan/Hunter College High School for Sciences was opened in 2003 on the campus of the former Martin Luther King, Jr. High School on the Upper West Side.
+As a partnership with the New York City Department of Education, the Manhattan/Hunter College High School for Sciences (not to be confused with Hunter College High School) was opened in 2003 on the campus of the former Martin Luther King, Jr. High School on the Upper West Side.
 Unlike Hunter's campus schools, Hunter Science does not require an entrance exam for admission.